NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B) damage increased by 1
 - 5BB(A) changed to be a modified RA with 6A(A) follow up
 - 5BBA(A) transition made 7 frames later
+- 5A
+  - Charge time reduced from 13 frames to 10 frames
+  - Done with 8 does 8A
+  - Has slightly more lift on uncharged
+  - Done raw does not have increased lift
+  - Startup animation changed from 22 frames to 19 frames
+  - Ending animation changed from 47 frames to 44 frames
+- 2B made strong from weak on hit and block
+- 2B(B)
+  - Spinning knockback removed
+  - Has less lift
+  - Replaced with 6B(B)
+  - Comes out one frame slower
+- 2A
+  - Has slightly more lift
+  - Damage increased from 18 to 23
+  - Turns around back turned
+- 2A(A) "lands"
 - 6B
   - Has more stun
   - Has more lift